derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 These files do not have to be ordered - they are non-deterministic.
 Hence, it sufficies to ensure atomicity.

 ## Deadlocks
 Nested locks prone to deadlock.
 The only nested locks are the global locks for `read.txt` and `empty.txt`.
 We ensure that all nested lock acesses follow the same ordering.
 The program always gets the `*in_lock` first before getting the global lock.
-In other words, we provide a *total ordering* on lock acquisition (OSTEP 32-7).
+In other words, we provide a *total ordering* on lock acquisition (OSTEP Chapter 32, pg.
+7).

 ## Invalid memory locations
 This portion addresses the validity of the freeing mechanism done by the worker threads.
 Figure \latexonly\ref{mlp2t}\endlatexonly summarizes the interaction between existing worker thread arugments (`t1`) and ones being built (`t2`).